Winter self-care ideas for mental health

-Try and go for nutritious soups and stews brimming with vegetables to get all the goodness of vital nutrition to keep you healthy and protect your immune health throughout the winter and beyond.
+Try some nutritious soups and stews brimming with vegetables to get all the goodness of vital nutrition to keep you healthy and protect your immune health throughout the winter and beyond.

-You can make nutritious and healthy comfort food without spending hours in the kitchen Check out these healthy, comfy soups and stews that will keep you feeling nice and warm and yet are so hearty.
-I know.
-You are welcome!
+You can make nutritious and healthy comfort food without spending hours in the kitchen Check out these healthy, comfy soups and stews that will keep you feeling nice and warm.

-Having a morning routine and night routine will help you feel better.
+Having a morning routine and a night routine will help you feel better.

 Your mind works better with a structure that allows for ease in doing the things you have to do every day.